idexcelazure/azure-class/Monday/Lab4/README.md

 # Lab 4 - Change VM size, resize the OS disk, add a data disk

-Create a new Windows VM and use the Azure portal to do the following:
+Create a new Windows VM in a new resource group and use the Azure portal to do the following:

 * Scale up to a larger VM size
 * Resize the OS disk on your VM